Bantealem/portfolio/README.md

 ## Getting Started
  Inorder to be able to set this up locally and eventually run it, follow the steps;
-- Open your Gitbash or your code editor's terminal and run the command git clone git@github.com:Elijahdre/My-Portfolio.git
+- Open your Gitbash or your code editor's terminal and run the command git clone https://github.com/Bantealem/Portfolio-setup-and-mobile-version-skeleton
-- Then you can pull the work from github to ur local machine using the git pull command.
+- Then you can pull the work from github to Your local machine using the git pull command.